Looking Beyond Text: Reducing Language bias in Large Vision-Language Models via Multimodal Dual-Attention and Soft-Image Guidance: Method

 Parallel computation of attention weights guarantees each token separately receives attention from both visual and text inputs, balancing their contributions.
-It allows visual inputs to remain relevance across all layers, avoiding shallow adaptation and language bias.
-The dual-attention enhances the visual understanding of LVLMs while preserving its language modeling capabilities. \MDA ensures that visual information is processed with bidirectional attention to capture spatial coherence, while text tokens continue to follow autoregressive patterns, critical for maintaining coherent language generation, as shown in Figure~\ref{fig:compare}.
+It allows visual inputs to remain relevance across all layers, avoiding shallow adaptation and language bias. \MDA ensures that visual information is processed with bidirectional attention to capture spatial coherence, while text tokens continue to follow autoregressive patterns, critical for maintaining coherent language generation, as shown in \Cref{fig:compare}.
+To support this design choice, we present a comparison between causal and bidirectional attention for visual inputs in \Cref{sec:design_choice}.